UCL/TLOmodel/deploy/ci-test-vm/README.md

 ### Using Vagrant for local testing

+You can use Vagrant to create a virtual machine on your own machine for quick testing.

 - Fork TLOmodel to your personal account - this is where you'll install the runner.
 - Install Vagrant (requires VirtualBox).
 If installing on Windows Subsystem for Linux under Windows you will also need to [follow the instructions here](https://developer.hashicorp.com/vagrant/docs/other/wsl) for enabling Windows access.
 - Install Ansible